JonathanFry3/frystl/README.md

 than that of an STL deque because an STL deque need two levels of index.
 ## mf_vector
-This stands for *memory friendly vector.* It is a drop-in replacement for almost any STL vector that uses the standard allocator (it has no support for allocators) but different performance characteristics.
+This stands for *memory friendly vector.* It is a drop-in replacement for almost any STL vector that uses the standard allocator (it has no support for allocators) but has different performance characteristics.
 Like an STL vector, it can grow dynamically.
 When an STL vector overflows the space in the dynamic memory it has reserved for its elements, it allocates a larger array (often double the original size) and copies the members to that larger array.
 During this process, it is commonly using three times the memory